emmercm/www/src/blog/migrating-existing-repos-to-a-lerna-monorepo.md

 4. Create a GitHub Actions [workflow](https://github.com/emmercm/metalsmith-plugins/blob/main/.github/workflows/publish.yml) for automated npm publishing
 5. Update the old GitHub repositories' READMEs with a link to the new repository, and mark the repositories as archived
 6. Write a new Renovate config

+Then, in the future, it should be much easier to update many plugins at once!